-- Blockchain node and certificate configuration: - To copy the ca.crt, node.crt, and node.key files in the sdk node directory to the conf directory. - To rename the applicationContext-sample.xml file in the conf directory to the applicationContext.xml file.
-To configure the applicationContext.xml file, where the remark content is modified according to the blockchain node configuration. \\Hint: If the listen\ip set through chain building is 127.0.0.1 or 0.0.0.0 and the channel\port is 20200, the applicationContext.xml configuration is not modified. \\
+- Blockchain node and certificate configuration: - To copy the ca.crt, sdk.crt, and sdk.key files in the sdk node directory to the conf directory. - To rename the applicationContext-sample.xml file in the conf directory to the applicationContext.xml file.
+To configure the applicationContext.xml file, where the remark content is modified according to the blockchain node configuration.
+Hint: If the listen_ip set through chain building is 127.0.0.1 or 0.0.0.0 and the channel_port is 20200, the applicationContext.xml configuration is not modified.